-For a few minutes on Aug 21— at the end of a scorching summer marked by the shooting of Republican lawmakers practicing for a charity baseball game, the killing of a counterprotester at a white supremacist rally in Charlottesville, showdowns over health care, immigration and Russian interference, conflict over who gets to be called “American” — Kentrianakis was proved right.
+For a few minutes on Aug.
+21 — at the end of a scorching summer marked by the shooting of Republican lawmakers practicing for a charity baseball game; the killing of a counterprotester at a white-supremacist rally in Charlottesville; showdowns over health care, immigration and Russian interference; conflict over who gets to be called “American” — Kentrianakis was proved right.

 The nation stood united in the shadow of the moon, and we were transformed.
 At least a little bit.

 According to a new survey from the University of Michigan, a stunning 88 percent of American adults — some 216 million people — watched the “Great American Eclipse” in person or electronically.
 This estimated audience, based on a national probability sample of 2,915 people over 18, was greater than that for the 1969 Apollo 11 landing and each Super Bowl since the contest began.
-(A 1999 poll found that 7 out of 10 Americans who were age five or older on the day of the moon landing recalled watching the event on television.
-The most-watched Super Bowl, in 2015, had about 114 million viewers)
+(A 1999 poll found that 7 out of 10 Americans who were age 5 or older on the day of the moon landing recalled watching the event on television.
+The most-watched Super Bowl, in 2015, had about 114 million viewers.)

 “It’s definitely one of the largest ever,” Jon D. Miller, the survey’s organizer and director of Michigan’s International Center for the Advancement of Scientific Literacy, said of the eclipse.
-He and his colleagues sifted through years of television viewership data and other records and couldn’t find evidence of any event in history was witnessed by so many Americans.
+He and his colleagues sifted through years of television viewership data and other records and couldn’t find evidence of any other event in history witnessed by so many Americans.

 Miller has been surveying scientific literacy in the United States for more than 30 years.
 The results can sometimes be sobering.
 In 1987, he found that fewer than half of all Americans knew that the Earth orbits the sun and takes a year to do so.
-That fraction is now slightly greater than six in 10.
+That fraction is now slightly greater than 6 in 10.

 But in the months before last year’s eclipse, Americans started doing something exciting: They began looking for facts.
 Survey respondents engaged in “information acquisition activities” an average of 15 times in the run-up to the event, Miller said, and they continued to expand their understanding in the months afterward.
 People talked to their friends, their families, their co-workers.
 They read newspaper articles.
 They visited their local libraries.
 Some people even cracked open a book.